Available 24h

 A journey full of passion, technique, and creativity

 Alvino Bagni was born in the village of Lastra a Signa in 1919 and became interested in ceramics as a young boy.
 Thanks to the teachings of artist Torello Santini, he began working in the workshop of the Arnaldo Pugi ceramic factory in Ponte a Signa.
-After the war, Pugi himself provided funding, enabling him to open his first workshop.
+After the war, Pugi himself provided him with funding, enabling him to open his first workshop.

 Unfortunately, globalization brought challenges, and the company, still committed to a “craftsman’s” way of working, was unable to cope with excessive cost reductions.